 Newborn and Infant Vacuum-Assisted Delivery Injuries

-When is Vacuum-Assisted Delivery Indicated?
+Times When Vacuum-Assisted Delivery Is Recommended

 Vacuum-assisted delivery.
 Source: Wikipedia